Home » Authentication » HOTP vs TOTP: Key Differences, Which is Better & more Secure

 There are many forms of 2FA authentication.
 HOTP and TOTP are both examples of such authentication methods.

-What is an HOTP?
+What is an HOTP one time password?

 HOTP stands for HMAC-based One-Time Password.
 HMAC stands for Hash-based message authentication code.
 HMAC works like a digital fingerprint that ensures that A. the message is not tampered with during transmission and B. the message has come from the authorized source.